-Finding: For MBDO, we randomly selected 11 surveyed routes throughout the year.
-We recomputed the mathematical accuracy of the survey count sheets and observed that all required data was recorded in the accumulation worksheet designed to perform the PMT calculation.
-No exceptions were found as a result of this procedure.
+Finding: For MBDO, we selected all 12 months of APC data.
+We recomputed the mathematical accuracy of PMT for those months and observed that all required data was recorded in the accumulation worksheet designed to perform the PMT calculation.
+We identified a net variance of 33,657 miles.
+Attached within Exhibit 1 is Management's response to the finding described above.